When purchasing a new home, make sure your builder is supplying and installing quality hardwood floors.

 This is a classic example of “lay and pray,” where the contractor will lay the floor down and literally pray that the floor doesn’t gap, buckle or cup.
 What many new home builders and flooring contractors don’t realize is there are a lot of factors that need to be addressed before, during and after the installation of hardwood flooring.

 Wood is like a sponge and absorbs moisture.
-Just because it was cut down from a tree, it doesn’t mean that the wood is dead.
-It’s still alive and well, breathing in and absorbing moisture, whether it’s from the air or directly from the subfloor underneath.
+Just because it was cut down from a tree, doesn’t mean that the wood is not reacting to moisture.
+In fact, it’s still absorbing moisture, whether it’s from the air or directly from the subfloor underneath.

 Acclimating Wood Floors Properly

 What many flooring contractors and builders will do to cover themselves is let the floor sit and acclimate for a week, so if there are any problems they can say, ‘Oh, I acclimated the flooring for a whole week,’ but sometimes that might not be nearly enough time.
 On top of that, the contractor may only open the ends of the boxes, which is another improper way to acclimate.

 “The floor could sit and acclimate for 6 months in the wrong conditions and it’s not going to be ready,” John said.
 That’s why a lot of people who buy new homes are having problems with their wood flooring.
 The builders don’t run the HVAC system for proper acclimation, it gets turned on when the homeowner moves in and that’s when the floors start showing issues.”

 Flooring is typically one of the first projects to be installed in a new construction home because the builder doesn’t want to hold up the other trades — the electrician, painter, plumber, etc. — but really, it should be installed near the end.
 Unfortunately most builders make this common mistake.